 Rush is back on Monday.

-It's truly polster stuff.
+It's truly pollster stuff.

-May I refer you, ladies and gentlemen, boys and girls, one more time to the front page, the home page of Rushlimbaugh.com.
+May I refer you, ladies and gentlemen, boys and girls, one more time to the front page, the homepage of RushLimbaugh.com.

-The top 50% pay ninety-six percent of all income taxes.
+The top 50% pay 96% of all income taxes.

-So the question that I have is since we have this progressive, as it's called, progressive tax system, the more people make, the more they pay in taxes.
+So the question that I have is, since we have this progressive, as it's called, progressive tax system, the more people make, the more they pay in taxes.

-And so the only way you're ever going to be able to change that is is to change the progressive tax system.
+And so the only way you're ever going to be able to change that is to change the progressive tax system.

 And they're not willing to do that.